-Elaine is a blue-collar town, with 43.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Elaine, you'll notice that it is more blue-collar than most other communities in America.
+43.88% of Elaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Elaine is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Elaine who work in law enforcement and fire fighting (11.22%), farm management occupations (10.71%), and sales jobs (10.20%).

 Another important characteristic of Elaine is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.